Louise Cox (architect): Professional career

-Cox’s work with the UIA encompassed key roles in the development of the UNESCO-UIA Charter for Architectural Education, the associated Education Policy Paper, the UNESCO-UIA Validation System and the UN-HABITAT World Urban Campaign.
+Cox's work with the UIA encompassed key roles in the development of the UNESCO-UIA Charter for Architectural Education, the associated Education Policy Paper, the UNESCO-UIA Validation System and the UN-HABITAT World Urban Campaign.

 In 2011 Cox was presented the insignia of Knight in the Order of Arts and Letters by Frédéric Mitterrand, French Minister for Culture and Communication.
 Mitterrand applauded Cox for her "exemplary attention to natural and urban contexts, respect of the environment and its transformation".
 Mitterrand concluded that: “Through your energetic involvement and your federative enthusiasm, you offer a major contribution to the new orientation of the architecture of tomorrow where the aesthetic is more than ever interwoven with the principle of responsibility.”

 In 2013 Cox was awarded the Australian Institute of Architects National President's Prize (2013).
 The Jury's citation stated that "Her enormous gift to architecture and the profession both here and overseas has been passionate, tenacious, pragmatic, dedicated and a selfless offering to the greater good.
 She has been selected as the recipient of the President's Prize in recognition of this sustained commitment and her far-reaching work in service to architecture and its value to the wider community."

 In 2014 Cox was made an Officer of the Order of Australia (AO), the highest recognition for outstanding achievement and service to country, for "distinguished service to architecture as a practitioner, through executive roles with international professional organisations, and to architectural education and heritage conservation".

 Personal life

-Virginia Louise Gowing grew up on Sydney's north shore; her father worked in retail while her mother raised the four children.
+Virginia Louise Gowing grew up on the Upper North Shore of Sydney.
+Her father Bob was part of the family that owned Gowings, a department store chain in Sydney established in 1868, and he worked in retail.
+Her mother Bettina Gowing (née Kessell) raised a family of four children.

 Louise married Philip Cox, a fellow architect, in Sydney in April 1972.
 They have two daughters, Charlotte and Sophie.